silverstone-git/matops/README.md

 > from matops import *<br>
 > printmat(inverse([[1, 2, 3], [4, 5, 6], [7, 8, 4]]))<br>

-to find the inverse of -->
+To find the inverse of :

 ----------
 > 1  4  7 <br>